Container Networking

 Docker Default Networking 101

 Docker networking comes with several Docker network types and setups.
-The latest release is Docker version 1.10 and has some enhancements, including linking with user-defined networks.
-They are other solutions available to enhance Docker networking functionality.
+The latest release is Docker version 1.10, which has enhancements, including linking with user-defined networks.
+There are other solutions available to enhance Docker networking functionality.

 Docker is pluggable and allows ecosystem partners to plug into Docker networking.
 Project Calico offers a pure IP-based solution that utilizes the same principles of the Internet.
 Every host is an IP router.
 Calico uses a Felix agent and a BGP BIRD demon.
 This would be a clean option if the application only needs Layer 3 connectivity.